 As part of its Augustinian Catholic mission, Villanova has a program in a local Pennsylvania prison to educate inmates.
-A select few of these students are admitted to the University as part-time commuter students for the purpose of completing their education upon release.
-These students are subjected to a rigorous application and vetting process before a special admissions committee that includes criminologists, sociologists, a Public Safety representative and the Dean of Students.
-For Fall Semester 2022, it is anticipated that no such students will be enrolled on-campus.
+Upon release, they may apply for admission to the University for the purpose of completing their education.
+These students are subjected to a rigorous application and vetting process before a special admissions committee that includes faculty, administration, a Public Safety representative and the Dean of Students.
+For Fall Semester 2024, it is anticipated that one such student will be enrolled in online courses.